hrbigelow/opcheck/README.md

 ...

-# Wrap framework functions to be checked by OpCheck
+# Wrap framework functions to be checked by OpGrind
 opcheck.register('tf.nn.convolution', 'tf.gather_nd')
 # or opcheck.register() to load all available ops